Bruff: Name

 The town's official name in Irish is An Brú, historically written as Brugh.
-Older spellings in English, dating from 1200 onward, include Brug, Browe and Broff.
-Because of its close association with the Anglo-Norman de Lacy family, the town's name was also rendered in Irish as Brú an Léisigh; it is believed that a modern name for the town, Brú na nDéise, is a corruption of this name that was popularised from the early 1900s on.
+Older spellings in English, dating from 1200 onward, include Brun, Bruun, Bruin, Brugh, Browe, and Broff, Brown, Braun, Braff, Bruno, Bruneau, and An Bru’ because of its close association with the Anglo-Norman De Lacy family.
+The town's name was also rendered in Irish as Brú an Léisigh; it is believed that a modern name for the town, Brú na nDéise, is a corruption of this name that was popularised from the early 1900s on.

 History

 Historical artefacts found around the area date back to the Stone Age, with various buildings up to the early Christian era still extant.
-Bruff is the hometown of the American missionary and bishop John Joseph Hogan.
-In the sixteenth century, it was granted to the Standish family, from whom it passed by inheritance to the Hartstonge Baronets, and ultimately to the Earl of Limerick.
+In the sixteenth century, Bruff was granted to the Standish family, from whom it passed by inheritance to the Hartstonge Baronets, and ultimately to the Earl of Limerick.

-The town suffered heavy fighting in the Battle of Killmallock during the Irish Civil War.
+The town was the site of heavy fighting in the Battle of Killmallock during the Irish Civil War.
 Near the Catholic Church, there is a large statue of Sean Wall, commander of the East Limerick Irish Republican Army and chairman of Limerick County Council until his death on 6 May 1921 during the War of Independence.

 The former seat of the O'Grady family, Kilballyowen, is near Bruff.
+Bruff is also the hometown of the American missionary and bishop John Joseph Hogan (1829–1913).

 The US President John F. Kennedy was a descendant of the Fitzgeralds of Bruff.
-His daughter, Caroline Kennedy, visited the town in May 2013 with her husband and son.
+His daughter, Caroline Kennedy, visited the town in 2013.

 Sport

-The town has an active Gaelic Athletic Association Club, Pitch & Putt club, hockey club, soccer club, and rugby union.
-Bruff R.F.C. is home club of John Hayes, the Ireland rugby union international.
-Bruff is home to Limerick F.C.'s Kirby O'Sullivan Sports, Social and Business Park.
+The town has Gaelic Athletic Association (GAA), Pitch & Putt, hockey, soccer, and rugby union clubs.

+The rugby club, Bruff R.F.C., is the home club of John Hayes, the Ireland rugby union international.
+The GAA club, Bruff GAA, won the Limerick Intermediate Hurling Championship in 2014.
+Bruff is also home to Limerick F.C.'s Kirby O'Sullivan Sports, Social and Business Park.

 Development and economy

 Bruff town has been classified as a satellite town of Limerick City.
-Major expansion for the town is laid out in the development plan published by Limerick County Council in 2012.
+Expansion plans for the town were laid out in the development plan published by Limerick County Council in 2012.

 Ard Scoil Mhuire, the only secondary school in the town, has been closed down, its former campus is now home to the Kirby O'Sullivan Sports, Social and Business Park.
+There are several pubs, restaurants, shops (including a Eurospar and Centra), a pharmacy and a post office in the town.